dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 <!-- Sample link goes here -->

 The .NET Multi-platform App UI (.NET MAUI) `FlexLayout` is a layout that can arrange its children horizontally and vertically in a stack, and can also wrap its children if there are too many to fit in a single row or column.
-In addition, `FlexLayout` can control orientation and alignment, and adapt to different screen sizes. `FlexLayout` is based on the CSS [Flexible Box Layout Module](https://www.w3.org/TR/css-flexbox-1/).
+In addition, `FlexLayout` can control orientation and alignment, and adapt to different screen sizes. `FlexLayout` is based on the Cascading Style Sheets (CSS) [Flexible Box Layout Module](https://www.w3.org/TR/css-flexbox-1/).

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]